scarlettval/doodle-it/README.md

   - For both options, only the original user author of a post can update or delete it
 - [X] Users can add more characterics to their posts
-  - User can draw and comment their pixel drawing
+  - User can draw and add caption to their pixel drawing, under the Challenge Forum
   - Users can filter posts on home feed: Trendinf, Newest, Most Upvotes
 - [X] Web app displays a loading animation whenever data is being fetched